AddPay/addpay-php-sdk/README.md

 ![Dependency Status](https://david-dm.org/dwyl/esta.svg)
 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

 A PHP package to assist in developing applications communicating with the AddPay API.
-The package already exists elsewhere, but for beginner developers that don't know how to write object orientated code, have no clue what a RESTFUL API is or don't know how to use native PHP functions to build JSON payloads, this is for you.
+A well-extended package already exists elsewhere, but for beginner developers that don't know how to write object orientated code, have no clue what a RESTFUL API is or don't know how to use native PHP functions to build JSON payloads, this is for you.

 ### Best "Developer" Statement 2018:
 > You should define all the available methods.
 I don't want to deal with low-level code.